Alibaba says does not expect material impact from antitrust fine, shares rally

 ($1 = 6.5522 Chinese yuan)

-Reporting by Josh Horwitz and Yilei Sun; Additional reporting by Scott Murdoch and Andrew Galbraith; Writing by Ryan Woo; Editing by Lincoln Feast.
+Reporting by Josh Horwitz and Yilei Sun; Additional reporting by Scott Murdoch and Andrew Galbraith; Writing by Ryan Woo; Editing by Lincoln Feast and Himani Sarkar.

 Our Standards: The Thomson Reuters Trust Principles.